github/training-kit/paths/intro-to-github/00-welcome.md

 sidebar:
   nav: "intro-nav"
 main-content: |
-  ## Welcome
+  ## Welcome!
+We're glad you're here :octocat:

-  If you are looking for a quick and fun introduction to GitHub, you've found it.
   This class is designed to get you started using GitHub in less than an hour.

   Over the next few pages, you'll add **your own pin to the map**!